ParkerJ1/5-week-ML-Training-course/docs/Week3_Day12.md

 #### Exercise 5: Feature Visualization Comparison (50 min)

-Compare what LeNet and AlexNet learn:
+Compare what LeNet and AlexNet learn. *Focus on the output of this code.*

 ```python
 print("\n" + "="*70)